Get a $695 credit card annual fee waived in my Ultimate Military Credit Cards Course

-The Platinum Card® from American Express card is annual fee waived for military.
-Terms apply.
+The Platinum Card® from American Express is my #1 recommended card

-Military Money Manual has partnered with CardRatings for our coverage of credit card products.
-Military Money Manual and CardRatings may receive a commission from card issuers.
-Opinions, reviews, analyses & recommendations are the author’s alone, and have not been reviewed, endorsed or approved by any of these entities.
+Military Money Manual has partnered with CardRatings for our coverage of credit card products and may receive a commission from card issuers.
+Some or all of the cards that appear on this site are from advertisers and may impact how and where card products appear on the site.
+This site does not include all card companies or all available card offers.
+Editorial Note: Any opinions, analyses, reviews or recommendations expressed in this article are those of the author’s alone, and have not been reviewed, approved or otherwise endorsed by any card issuer.
 Thank you for supporting my independent, veteran owned site.

 Many of the things the various departments demonstrated were pie-in-the-sky ideas that probably won't see the light of day.
 Despite that, it was fascinating to see some of the ideas that USAA is working on.